-The managed disk that is currently assigned the quorum index number is set to a non-quorum disk.
+When you issue this command, the MDisk that currently is assigned the quorum index number is set to a non-quorum disk.
 The cluster will automatically assign quorum indexes.

-You can use this command if you want to ensure a particular set of managed disks continue to be accessible if a cluster is split.
+This command can be used if you want to ensure that a particular set of MDisks continue to be accessible given a cluster split.